-Across the four WPD licence areas, we have re-engineered networks that were traditionally designed for 14GW of demand, to be able to accept a total of 21GW of embedded generation.
-As described in the previous section, customers are using energy for new purposes with different patterns of consumption.
+Customers are using energy for new purposes with different patterns of consumption.

 Transmission connected, centralised synchronous generation is being displaced by multiple small installations of intermittent asynchronous generation on the distribution voltages.
-Advances in subtransmission technology and the rate of adoption into distribution businesses are challenging the traditional design of networks, allowing security and capacity to increase, whilst keeping costs low.
+The rate of adoption into distribution businesses is challenging the traditional design of networks, allowing security and capacity to increase, whilst keeping costs low.
 These drivers for system transformation are all operating simultaneously up and down the voltages, across multiple geographic areas, resulting in a rapid and unpredictable rate of change.

-Across the four WPD licence areas, we have reengineered networks that were traditionally designed for 14GW of demand, to be able to accept a total of 21GW of embedded generation.
+We have a track record in this area of accepting and connecting distribution level generation.
+Across the four WPD licence areas, we have re-engineered networks that were traditionally designed for 14GW of demand, to be able to accept a total of 21GW of embedded generation.

 In order to facilitate the transition to a low carbon energy system, electricity networks will need to increase their role in supplying the energy needs of the UK.
 The electrification of heating and transport will see levels of electricity consumption rise and the networks are already responding to this, investing in core assets to ensure capacity is made available.
 During the period 2015-2023, WPD is spending over £7.1bn on managing and developing the network, £172m of which is specifically targeted at reinforcement to support low carbon technologies (LCTs).
 A further £50m is targeted at deploying smart grid technologies to further accommodate LCTs on our network.
-However, the uncertain distribution and uptake of this transition will mean that networks will need to quickly respond to the adapting needs of customers.
-Increasing the agility of the networks and their ability to deliver flexibility will be the key mechanism by which the energy system can deliver the requisite changes in a timely, efficient and economic manner.

-Whilst the networks can themselves deliver some inherent flexibility, this will be supplemented by customers providing further flexibility, through the use of a range of technical and commercial mechanisms and contracts, developed by Transmission and Distribution System Operators to achieve a secure, low cost electricity system.
+However, the uncertain location, timing and uptake of this transition will mean that networks will need to quickly respond to the adapting needs of customers.
+Increasing the agility of the networks and their ability to deliver flexibility will be the key mechanism by which the energy system can deliver the changes in a timely, efficient and economic manner.
+Whilst the networks can deliver some flexibility, this will be supplemented by customers providing further flexibility, through the use of a range of technical and commercial mechanisms and contracts, developed by TSOs, DSOs and other market participants to achieve a secure, low cost electricity system.

 Developing local energy markets and providing all customers within those geographic regions with the ability to participate will allow new entrants to balance the system and provide new signals to customers and energy system stakeholders on which generation and consumption behaviours are most harmonious to the networks.